 Our home-makers are keeping our households beautiful and their housemates well-fed

 In April 2016, the Botton co-workers bought the Danby Health Shop with their pooled income.
 They formed a not-for-profit company called Camphill Community Ventures Ltd. for this purpose.
 It has been a steep learning curve for the all involved.
 Learning to run a viable business is a challenge enough, but the health shop presents the additional challenge of over 2000 stock lines from dozens of different suppliers, and the need to develop a specialist knowledge of the shop’s many health foods and supplements.

 Having taken over the business from a much-loved family, we always had our work cut out.
 However, we feel that the local community is beginning to warm to the concept of a community enterprise running their village shop.
 A sign of this was the recent invitation to address the village Womens’ Institute!

 The shop already provides a workplace for one individual with a learning disability, and others have expressed an interest to join the team.
 Besides this, several people with no direct connection to Botton volunteer to work in the shop on a weekly basis.
 It seems that the shop has already become a community-building initiative in its own right!

 In short, real health begins with the food we eat, and broadens out into our need to be part of a rich community, and to lead our lives with spiritual striving.
 This has always been the task of Camphill, and has never been more needed in the world.

-The vision is to create a Community Supported Agriculture project which consists of a partnership between growers and consumers where the responsibilities are equally shared.
-People from the locality can join it and also people who live somewhere else, but who believe in the idea behind it.
+The vision is to create a model close to that of Community Supported Agriculture which consists of a partnership between growers and consumers where the risks and awareness are equally shared.
+People from the locality will be invited to join it as well as those who live further afield and who all believe in the idea behind it.

-We strongly believe in Biodynamics as a way to relate to the Land.
-We are looking to develop associative partnerships with the Seed Cooperative, (a new independent BD project), and the Health Shop in Danby.
+We strongly believe in Biodynamics as a way to live with the Land.
+We are looking to develop associative partnerships with the Seed Cooperative, a new independent BD project, and the Health Shop in Danby.